-Amy Quesada serves as Secretary to the Port Commission and Executive Assistant to the Port Executive Director.
-Since joining the Port of San Francisco in March 1994, Ms. Quesada has been Port Commission Secretary for 15 of the 22 Port Commissioners and as Executive Assistant to three Executive Directors.
+Amy Quesada is the Manager of Port Commission and Executive Services.
+Since joining the Port of San Francisco in March 1994, Ms. Quesada has been the Port Commission Secretary for 15 of the 22 Port Commissioners and as Executive Assistant to three Executive Directors.

 Prior to her joining the Port, Ms. Quesada served as Executive Secretary to the Deputy Director of Facilities Operations and Maintenance at the San Francisco International Airport for eleven years.
 She has been an employee of the City & County of San Francisco for over 26 years.